 Date

 Person submitting the Email

 notification Tel.

+T CI.

-Student(s) Student number (s)
+Student(s) Student n umber(s)

-Year of the study Bachelor's / Mas ster's
+Year of the study Bachelor's s / Master's

 programme

-Type of examination assignment Study programn ne
+Type of examination Study pro gramme

-assignment component
+assignment componer nt

-Summative test Additional requirement
+Summative test o Additional require

-Relates to: Counts towards the final grade (accounts for %) Fraud
+D 1 o Counts towards th e final grade (acc ounts for % ó)

+Relates to: FraudPlagiarism

-Plagiarism
+o Plagiarism

+D : (: (/ , 1) ( 1/ 1 1 1: 11 (1 6 C 1 ( 1 :1

-Description of (suspected) fraud/plagiarism and, if applicable, the form of plagiarism (see explanation at the end).
+Description of (suspected) frend). raud/plagiarism and, if applicable, the fo rm of plagiaris sm (see explanation at the

+end).

+If plagiarism, percentage pla giorism according avoraga 9/- s vienactad sacti on 04
-If plagiarism: percentage plagiarism according average %, suspected section %

-to the programme used (if known):
+If plagiarism: percentage plagiarism according to the programme used (if known):

 Reaction of the student(s) to being informed that suspected fraud / plagiarism has been detected.

 Method of handling

-\circ Notification will be submitted to the Board of Examiners \rightarrow further complete A and B.
+o Notification will be submitted to the Board d of Examiners → further comp olete A and B.

 A

-Proposal for handling by Board of Examiners (mo re than one option can be selected)
+Proposal for handling by Board of Examiners (mo ore than one option can be selected)

-○ Not serious plagiarism
+Not serious plagiarism

+o First time this has been detected for this/ these student(s)

-Student was not aware of plagiarism
+o Student was not aware of plagiarism

 o "Clumsiness" of the student

-o Cultural difference (for a student from a c
+Cultural difference (for a student from a country other than the Netherlands)

-Interview reveals that this is a learning me
+Interview reveals that this is a learning m

 the future

-Seriousness of plagiarism o Seriousness of plagiarism
+Seriousness of plagiarism

 Second time this has been detected for the is/these student(s)

 Attitude of the student(s)

 o Other; i.e

-o Interview with the student about the (sus pected) plagiarism
+o Interview with the student about the (sus spected) plagiarism

 Other; i.e

 If applicable, additional information that may be relevant for the Board of Examiners

-Tr

 В

 The student has been informed of this Yes / No

 notification

 Evidential material is appended Yes / No

-Dyraciniai materiai is appended 100 / 110
+Evidential material is appended 1607 110

 If yes: this material is

-,